IBM z/OS Container Platform Everything you need to get started quickly. Get started

 • IBM z14 or later

-• IBM z/OS v2.5 or 3.1
+• IBM z/OS v2.5 or higher

-• Access to the IBM container registry Learn more
+• Access to the IBM Container Registry Learn more

 • An internal registry for your images.

-Learn more about prerequisites and system requirements Hardware and software requirements
+Learn more about system requirements

 What's included?